esausilva/live-reload-vanilla-website-template/README.md

 yarn dev
 ```

-Will open your default browser to http://localhost:8080/public and output the bundled assets to `./public/assets`.
+Will open your default browser to http://localhost:8080/public.

-It watches for changes under the `./src` directory and live reload your browser.
+Webpack will watch for changes in the `./src` directory and output the bundled assets to `./public/assets`.
+In parellel, the development server will watch for changes in the `./public` directory and live reload the browser.

 - Build production bundles